 Obsessive Compulsive Disorder (OCD)

-- Obsessive concern of harming the self or others with spreading germs, contaminants or chemicals
+- Obsessive concern around harming oneself or others with spreading germs, contaminants, or chemicals

 - Fear of losing something (eg: objects, a person, information)

 - Need to know or remember insignificant things (eg: licence plate numbers, advertising slogans, names of actors or dates they were born)